mehravehj/Balanced-Mixture-of-SuperNets/README.md

-# Balanced-Mixture-of-Supernets-for-Learning-CNN-Pooling
+# Balanced Mixture of Supernets for Learning CNN Pooling

-This repository contains the of release PyTorch code to replicate all main results, figures and tabels presented in the paper: Balanced Mixture of Supernets for Learning the CNN Pooling Architecture
+This repository contains the release of PyTorch code to replicate all main results, figures and tabels presented in the paper: Balanced Mixture of Supernets for Learning the CNN Pooling Architecture

-The repository structure is as followed:
+The repository structure is as follows:
-  * `figures/`contains all figures represented in paper
+  * `figures/`, contains all figures represented in the paper
   * `cifar/`, contains code for CIFAR10/CIFAR50 experiments on Resnet18/Resnet50 backbone architectures
   * `resnet20/`, contains code for CIFAR10 experiments on Resnet20 backbone architecture
   * `food101/`, contains code for food101 experiments on Resnet50 backbone architecture